Fourth-Musketeer/Internship-project-Web-API/README.md

 * Microsoft.AspNetCore.Mvc.NewtonsoftJson v5.0.16

 MS SQL Server was used for database
+Unit Tests were created using xUnit and Moq

 After downloading solution go to WebAPI project and in appsettings.json provide name of the local server.
-After name is provided, type 'Update-Database' in packet manager console.
+After name is provided, type command 'Update-Database' in package manager console.
 Database should be created and project is ready to use.
 In database we have 2 enities.
 Projects and tasks.
 1 project can have multiple tasks, 1 task must belong to only 1 project.
 User can add,create,view and delete projects and tasks.
 Swagger was used for documenting API.
 Special cases are covered, user cannot break application.